 Most swimmers (and many conservationists) know that our rivers are cleaner than they have been for decades, and are certainly usually clean enough to swim in most of the time and in most places.
 They make a pragmatic decision based on observation and understanding, and know from experience when and how they can swim safely without getting ill, and have done in many places for many years.

 However, we are getting an increasing number of new swimmers coming along, and many of them – having seen all the scary headlines – ask whether it is safe to swim, ask how they can tell whether it is safe, and are sometimes keen to buy water testing kits and so on.
 But they don’t need to do this and they don’t need to be so panicked, but instead can look at guidance.

 In practice, most swimmers can look at the water and can assess instinctively if it is clean enough to swim or dip in.
 The Outdoor Swimming Society’s Is It Clean? gives some tips: avoid inner city water, places with litter or debris, murky water or scum, or that smell bad.
-And it’s usually best to avoid swimming after heavy rain, particularly immediately downstream of grazing cattle and of water treatment works which are mapped by the Rivers Trust for England.
+And it’s usually best to avoid swimming after heavy rain, particularly immediately downstream of grazing cattle and of discharges from water treatment works which are mapped by the Rivers Trust for England.